Georgetown University staff resist after being asked to take new public health roles or unpaid leave

 The program “assumes that because I’m in a lower-level position, I don’t have as much work, but it’s the opposite,” said the employee, who will divide her time between her permanent role and her new position.
 “It’s a policy that makes it impossible to be there for students.
 I have significantly more work to do and it is more mentally and emotionally exhausting.”

-Meghan Dubyak, a spokeswoman for the university, said that ultimately, it is up to managers to determine which employees are redeployed, based on departmental needs and whether work can be absorbed by other staff.
+Dubyak said that ultimately, it is up to managers to determine which employees are redeployed, based on departmental needs and whether work can be absorbed by other staff.
 About one-third of redeployed staff are doing virtual work and about half have been given part-time hours in their new roles, Dubyak said.

 The university hosted town hall meetings for employees — program coordinators and assistants and student advisers — in the days leading up to the spring semester, but staff contend that campus administrators made decisions about the new assignments without their input.